-Sale of the ADSs (individuals)
+Sale of the ADSs (Individuals)

-Gains from the sale of shares are taxed as share income at a rate of 27% on the first DKK 55,300 (for cohabiting spouses, a total of DKK 110,600) and at a rate of 42% on share income exceeding DKK 55,300 (for cohabiting spouses over DKK 110,600).
-The amounts are annually adjusted and include all share income (i.e., all capital gains and dividends derived by the individual or cohabiting spouses, respectively).
+For individual investors in 2024, gains from the sale of shares are included in the computation of the annual share income subject to 27% tax on the first DKK 61,000 (for cohabiting spouses, a total of DKK 122,000) and at a rate of 42% on share income exceeding DKK 61,000 (for cohabiting spouses over DKK 122,000).
+Such amounts are subject to annual adjustment and include all share income (i.e., all capital gains and dividends derived by the individual or cohabiting spouses, respectively).
+The realization principle applies; i.e., the gains or losses are included in the income in the year of disposal.